 The fastest-selling model, though, was the CJ-7.
 It featured automatic transmission and four wheel drive, and the releases of special edition Renegade, Golden Eagle, Laredo and Jamboree models helped it to capture the public's imagination during the 1970's.

-The CJ-7 featured the classic, early post-war look, but featured many improvements including a removable hard top, a longer wheelbase and improved handling and stability.
+The CJ-7 featured the classic, early post-war look, but featured many improvements including a removable hard top, a longer wheelbase (10 inches longer than the CJ-5) and improved handling and stability.
 This was a fun, all-terrain vehicle.

 Production ceased in 1986 and the CJ-7 was replaced by the Wrangler YJ which was a very different vehicle.
 In fact, the square headlamps proved unpopular with many Jeep fanatics, which is why the CJ-7 is still considered the best-ever jeep.